 When undertaking outdoor activities – such as, standing on a ladder, cleaning windows or eaves, climbing or trimming trees – how close can you can safely come to an overhead power line with your body or an object?

-The required minimum distance is to stay 3 metres (or 6 feet) away from an overhead power line.
+The required minimum distance is to stay 3 to 6 metres (or 10 to 20 feet) away from an overhead power line.

 What is the safe distance to stay away from a downed power line?